Gaweph/Memoizer/README.md

 // Result will be cached for 5 seconds
 [Cache(5, Time.Second)]
 public string HelloWorld() => "5 Second Cache";

 ```

+Calls to cached method with matching arguments will be cached meaning only the first call with a unique set or args will execute the internal code.

 ## Installation